Six ways to support and empower Alberta’s women entrepreneurs

 The first step in supporting Alberta’s women-owned businesses is to seek them out.
 Here are a few ways to find your next favourite business.

 Makers markets are the perfect place to find small businesses creating local, artisan products.
-A quick online search will bring up the many markets that pop up year round in the province, especially around the holidays.
-These markets typically have a high ratio of women-owned businesses and many of them have shifted to online markets during the past year.
-Royal Bison, BOM YEG, Market Collective and Black-owned Marketplace are four great examples from Edmonton and Calgary.
+A quick online search will bring up the many markets that pop up year round in the province, especially around the holidays—they typically have a high ratio of women-owned businesses.
+Royal Bison, BOM YEG, Market Collective and Black-owned Marketplace are four markets you can explore in Edmonton or Calgary.

 Social media hashtags

-Hashtags can be a great resource in discovering local, women-owned businesses— #AlbertaWomenEntrepreneurs is a great place to start.
+Hashtags can allow you to discover local, women-owned businesses— #AlbertaWomenEntrepreneurs is a great place to start.

-Try a few hashtag combinations of what you’re looking for and where, such as #BlackOwnedYyc.
-After a few combinations you’ll be down the rabbit hole in no time discovering the exceptional talent this province has to offer.
+Try a few hashtag combinations of what you’re looking for and where—like #BlackOwnedYYC—and discover the exceptional talent our province has to offer.